Abi7888/Learn-To-Code-Intro-Python-DS-1/README.md

-# Intro-Python-DS-1
-Learn to Code Workshop: Introduction to Python for Data Science I
+# Learn to Code Workshop: Introduction to Python for Data Science I

+Please download/clone this repo and follow the directions within it.

+(This page is under construction.
+Check back often when we create IPython Notebooks and other supplemental material.)

+-The Galvanize Community